apache/geode/CONTRIBUTING.md

 * Submit a pull request

 ## Testing
    Before submitting a pull request the unit and integration tests must all pass.
+We are using CTest, (Please see [the CTest documentation](https://cmake.org/Wiki/CMake/Testing_With_CTest) for further information.)
 ### Running unit tests
     $ cd <clone>
     $ cd build